almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/svc_8-10years_nonxtime_nonSYNC.md

 color='white'

 	text = '''DISCLAIMERS:<br /><br />
 				1) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
-See www.ford.com.au/owners/service/t-and-c for full terms.<br /><br />
+See <a href="www.ford.com.au/owners/service/t-and-c/" name="terms9" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
                 2) Available at participating Ford dealers on vehicles built from 2007.
 Customers will pay equal to or less than the maximum price as published by Ford for the period of the web quote for standard items in the A and B logbook services.
-See www.ford.com.au/owners/service/t-and-c for full terms.<br /><br />'''
+See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'